 Click Home, select your mind, and click Publish.

 Note that the Model Tester will always take into account your latest Mind and Model changes, but changes will not be seen by callers of 'reply' until you Publish them.
 If you change the models that make up a Mind, you will also need to republish the Mind.
-There is generally not a problem with updating Minds or Models while users are chatting.
+You can normally update Minds or Models while users are chatting.

 Click Info to see some important information about your mind, namely it's mind id.
 You will use this information in the next step.